 If you’re one of those guys with the flashlights directing airplanes on a runway, it’s not a surprise that you need to wear hearing protection at work.
 You stand next to roaring jet engines all day!
 We all know there are some loud–really loud–jobs that require constant hearing protection.
 The problem is that there are plenty of quieter jobs that can pose dangers to your hearing, too.

-Generally speaking, hearing protection regulations are created and enforced under the guidance of the Occupational Health and Safety Administration (OSHA).
-They’re the ones that put have all those posters up in your office break room.
-And OHSA does mandate hearing protection when certain levels of noise are reached.
+Generally speaking, hearing protection regulations are created and enforced under the guidance of the government.
+If you’re in the United States, it falls under the Occupational Health and Safety Administration (OSHA), and if you’re in Canada, it’s The Centre for Occupational Health and Safety.
+They’re the ones that put have all those posters up in your office break room, and they mandate hearing protection when certain levels of noise are reached.

-Which means that there are plenty of jobs where hearing protection is a good idea even if it’s not required.
+This means that there are plenty of jobs where hearing protection is a good idea, even if it’s not required.
 For example:

 - Driving: Spend most of your day on the road?
 Whether you’re traveling through the open country or the big city, the sounds of nearby traffic or your tires on the pavement can add up.
 Hearing protection that doesn’t compromise your sensory awareness might be necessary to protect your hearing health.

 - Playing music: Often, when we like a certain style of music, we do everything we can to listen to that music loudly.
-So it’s not a shock that many musicians will often develop hearing problems later in life.
+Musicians are exposed to even more noise as they often perform in front of the speakers.
+It’s not a shock that many musicians will often develop hearing problems later in life.

 Of course, there’s also the obvious.
 If you work on a super loud factory floor, you need to wear hearing protection.
 If you spend most of your day standing next to a roaring jet engine, you need to wear hearing protection.
 You get the idea.

-Modern hearing protection–either ear muffs or ear plugs–often have built-in features, such as radio communication, that can help preserve workplace safety.
+Modern hearing protection–either ear muffs or earplugs–often has built-in features, such as radio communication, that can help preserve workplace safety.
 In other words, if you work in an exceptionally loud environment, taking hearing protection seriously can improve your hearing health and your overall safety.

 The point here is that hearing protection is not a concern only for those who spend all day on the factory floor.
 If you spend eight to ten hours even in a moderately noisy environment, you might want to think about acquiring some hearing protection, even if it’s not officially recommended.